 Solar energy is one of the cleanest forms of energy.
 People across the globe are getting more environmentally conscious and opting to use renewable energy sources instead of traditional forms of electricity.
 It benefits them in many ways.

-This acknowledgement serves as an incentive for people to switch to solar panels too.
-People save money on energy bills and contribute to the planet’s welfare by using renewable energy sources like solar panels and wind turbines.
+This acknowledgement serves as an incentive for people to switch to solar panels, too.
+People save money on energy bills and contribute to the planet’s welfare using renewable energy sources like solar panels and wind turbines.

-If you are new to this, you might have difficulty understanding the Feed in tariff regarding solar energy.
-Continue reading to find out more about this incentive most solar energy consumers are eligible for!
+If you are new to this, you might have difficulty understanding the Feed-in tariff regarding solar energy.
+Continue reading to learn more about this incentive most solar energy consumers are eligible for!

 What is FIT or Feed in Tariff?

-The FIT scheme was first launched over a decade ago in April 2010.
-Under this scheme, different forms of payments are made to people just for using sustainable energy sources.
+The FIT scheme was launched over a decade ago, in April 2010.
+Under this scheme, different payments are made to people just for using sustainable energy sources.
 The scheme has served as motivation for customers to get solar panel systems installed in their homes.

 Here are a few additional payments made to people who opt for solar, hydro, or wind energy.

-- Generation Tariff: Generation tariff is the amount of money paid to users per kWh electricity they produce using solar panels.
-These payments are made even if people use the generated electricity for their personal use.
+- Generation Tariff: Generation tariff is the amount paid to users per kWh of electricity they produce using solar panels.
+These payments are made even if people use the generated electricity for personal use.

-Feed in tariffs mentioned above can be sanctioned by people who are eligible to hand them out.
+People eligible to hand out Feed-in tariffs mentioned above can sanction them.
 Since April 2010, the FIT scheme has encouraged many people to join the program as its official licensees.
 These people generally work as energy suppliers and have access to data regarding solar energy numbers.

-Licensed energy suppliers or any other official organization can further oversee the distribution of the FIT scheme.
-The more licensees join the program, the larger will be its reach.
+Licensed energy suppliers or any other official organisation can further oversee the distribution of the FIT scheme.
+The more licensees join the program, the larger its reach.

-The feed in tariff scheme was introduced to encourage people to start using renewable sources of energy.
+The feed-in tariff scheme was introduced to encourage people to use renewable energy sources.
 Tariff payments are made depending on the amount of electricity you generate using alternate means apart from the grid’s energy.
 The government has launched a list of things that make you eligible for the scheme.

-People who possess the following sources can apply to get compensated under the feed in tariff (FIT) program.
+People with the following sources can apply for compensation under the feed-in tariff (FIT) program.